NixOS/rfcs/rfcs/0053-pull-request-workflow.md

 * new modules must have tests
 * modules should not be Backported
 * Backports of modules must be pretty good argued.

-Modules are written by people who use NixOS every day.
-So writing a test should be part of their skill-set.

 # Unresolved questions
 [unresolved]: #unresolved-questions